 - Color range: multi color 3D printer (up to 5 different colors)

 Prusa 3D printers already have a stellar reputation for reliability, engineering excellence and innovation.
-In line with this reputation, Prusa offer a multi-color 3D printing upgrade for the Prusa MK2.5S and MK3S, allowing you to print up to 5 different colors simultaneously.
+In line with this, Prusa offers a multi-color 3D printing upgrade for their MK3S machines, allowing you to print up to 5 different colors simultaneously.

 At $300 this kit is cheaper than the Palette, but works only with Prusa printers.
 You can combine colors with ABS, PLA, PETG and PVA (the same as the Palette but without TPU and Nylon), and you will need to assemble the kit yourself.
 The kit has been meticulously tested by the Prusa team prior to release, so you can be assured of its quality.